Ghirardelli Square is in the Fisherman’s Wharf area, with the Original Ghirardelli Ice Cream and Chocolate Shop.

 BEST things to do at Ghirardelli Square

-4. For some serious fun go to the Subpar Miniature Golf.
-Navigate a course lined with San Francisco landmarks like the Painted Ladies, Crooked Street, and Transamerica Pyramid.
+4. For some serious fun go to the Subpar Miniature Golf, and navigate a course lined with San Francisco landmarks like the Painted Ladies, Crooked Street, and Transamerica Pyramid.

 The SubPar Miniature Golf also has an arcade.